 How can first time buyers prepare for the current Ottawa market?

 Even if you’ve done some preparation, you won’t be ready for what you’re about to encounter.
 Before showing you properties, it’s our job to educate you on what’s going on in the market — bidding wars that drive prices up, bully offers, and the importance of acting fast.
+Hiring a realtor when you’re buying a house is a good way to make sure you’re making the best decision.

 I explain that I may call to tell you a suitable house has just hit the market, and if they’re not holding back offers, we’ve got to go see it, and we’ve got to go fast.
 Two years ago, it was a different story; we could say, “Hey, listen, there’s a new house on the market.
 You want to see it on the weekend?”
 That situation has changed.